 Hidden in all this is the fact that promoting your campaign can actually be enjoyable (dare I say, even fun) and really successful.
 Most people don’t often get the chance to reach out to thousands or tens of thousands with their message.
 You’re passionate about your campaign and most people love to talk about what moves them.

-Before you put down your money even on the legitimate paid-promotion services, check out the 19 free ways to promote your crowdfunding campaign below.
+Next, check out the 19 free ways to promote your crowdfunding campaign below.

 5 Websites to Promote Your Crowdfunding Campaign

 1) Kicktraq is a website that tracks Kickstarter campaigns, providing some really cool information on daily pledging and estimates on how likely a campaign is to reach its funding goal.
 The site can actually be a good place to promote your crowdfunding campaign as well.

 Add your project to the site as soon as it goes live by simply putting the Kickstarter web address into the search bar.
 Campaigns added on their first day go into a special list that people can browse and the site has several other categories where your campaign can be found by visitors.

 2) It would seem pretty obvious that I would add the Crowd101 blog to the list of websites to promote your crowdfunding campaign.
 I regularly post articles about campaigns and do interviews with campaign owners.